 |Conduction Band||Valence Band|

 |Higher energy level band||An energy band is formed by a series of energy levels containing valence electrons|

 |Partially filled by the electrons||Always filled with electrons|

 |Electrons move into the conduction band when the atom is excited||Electrons will move out of the conduction band when the atom is excited|

-The forbidden band is the energy gap between a conduction band and valence band.
-Some of its characteristics include;
+The forbidden band is the energy gap between a conduction band and a valence band.
+Some of its characteristics include the following:

 - No free electron is present.